chuck-1/nft-gov/README.md

 </p>
 <br/>

-This is a repo to work with and use NFTs smart contracts in a python environment, using the Chainlink-mix as a starting point.
+//This is a repo to work with and use NFTs smart contracts in a python environment, using the Chainlink-mix as a starting point.

-If you'd like to see another repo using random NFTs that are deployed to mainnet, check out the [D&D package](https://github.com/PatrickAlphaC/dungeons-and-dragons-nft).

-## Prerequisites
+it has been forked to attempt to implement governance on top of existing ERC-721.
+Be it by minting or by wrapping. nothing is gurranteed and these contracts are highly experimental.
+They could lead to loss of funds/assets and are not production ready, feel free to support and contribute where you see fit

 Please install or have installed the following: